MichaelLarocca/blog-michael-jude-larocca/posts/2021/10-21/Hacktoberfest-2021.md

 **Step 2**

-After registering, there is an **about you**" form to fill out, and it also includes information on Hacktoberfest's rules and values.
+After registering, there is an "**about you**" form to fill out, and it also includes information on Hacktoberfest's rules and values.

 ---